Dolomites Photography Workshop

 Transport throughout the entire workshop in comfortable vans, ensuring easy access to all shooting locations

-A balanced program of sunrise and sunset landscape sessions, guided location scouting, and structured daily fieldwork in iconic mountain areas
+A balanced program of sunrise and sunset sessions, guided location scouting, and structured daily fieldwork in iconic mountain areas

-Post-workshop online review sessions to help you refine your best images
+Post-workshop online review sessions to help you refine your best images and strengthen your final set

 Access to a private WhatsApp group (opens months in advance) for travel tips, shooting advice, gear discussions, and sharing work